-We currently have a range of commissions in progress’ from emerging and more established disabled musicians as part of our PRS Talent Development and Emergent: A Music Legacy programmes.
+We currently have a range of commissions in progress’ from emerging and more established disabled musicians as part of our PRS Foundation Talent Development Partner and Emergent: A Music Legacy programmes.

 Inspired by Oliver’s locality of Cambridge, this work will be a fusion of English and Romanian folk music, part concert and part collaboration with the audience.
 Oliver and his trio of musicians will perform/improvise along to filmed footage of English and Romanian scenes such as landscapes, people and machinery.
 Audience members will be invited on stage and into the performance via the use of accessible iPad apps.

 Steve is currently investigating tech and performance options which will allow him to record and play with audience-created sound during his live set.

 He will use loop technology to build a performance from nothing, taking his sounds, ideas and inspiration from the audience he meets.
 His inspiration is based around ‘Data Clouds’ and how people data (be that actual data or their ideas, text messages or voicemails) can be used to create music.